Quantum Lock: A Provable Quantum Communication Advantage: Simulation for HPUF/HLPUF

 \subsection{BB84 encoding with split attack on the HPUF/HLPUF}

 Recall that the HPUFs that we proposed in this paper encodes every two-bit tuple of response $(y_{i,(2j-1)}, y_{i,2j})_{1\leq j \leq 2m}$ into one BB84 state with $y_{i,2j}$ the basis value and $y_{i,(2j-1)}$ the bit value.
-Here, we assume that each bit of response is generated independently uniform at random by an XOR Arbiter PUF.
+Here, we assume that each bit of response is generated independently uniformly at random by an XOR Arbiter PUF.
 We simulate firstly an adaptive adversary on HPUF. he queries with the same classical challenge multiple times until he extracts the classical information from multi-copy of quantum response with high accuracy.
-The simulation results for modeling underlying CPUF are shown in red of Figure \ref{fig:simulation_k4} and \ref{fig:simulation_k5}.
+The simulation results for modelling underlying CPUF are shown in red of Figure \ref{fig:simulation_k4} and \ref{fig:simulation_k5}.

-On the other hand, while we consider HLPUF against adaptive adversary, the lockdown technique enables an adversary from adaptive to weak queries on HPUF.
-With single copy of each quantum response uniformly at random, we intuitively think that the adversary has a $50\%$ probability to guess correctly the basis value for each qubit of HPUF.
-If he guesses the basis value correctly, he can then measure correctly the qubit to obtain the exact $(y_{i,(2j-1)}, y_{i,2j})$.
+On the other hand, while we consider HLPUF against an adaptive adversary, the lockdown technique reduces an adversary from adaptive to weak queries on HPUF.
+With a single copy of each quantum response uniformly at random, we intuitively think that the adversary has a $50\%$ probability of guessing the basis value correctly for each qubit of HPUF.
+If he guesses the basis value correctly, he can then measure the qubit correctly to obtain the exact $(y_{i,(2j-1)}, y_{i,2j})$.
 Otherwise, the classical tuple $(y_{i,(2j-1)}^\prime, y_{i,2j}^\prime)$ of each qubit obtained by the adversary is always incorrect.
 Hence, the success probability of recovering each tuple $\{(y_{i,(2j-1)}, y_{i,2j})\}$ from corresponding qubit $|\psi^{i,j}_\out\rangle \langle \psi^{i,j}_\out|$ by such an adversary is not greater than guessing a tossing coin.